Whether it’s you or someone you know who has AS, This AS Life is here to support you with expert advice and support.

 What is ankylosing spondylitis?

-Ankylosing spondylitis (often shortened to AS) is a long-term condition that affects the axial skeleton (the bones of the spine, lower back and rib cage).1
+Ankylosing spondylitis or AS is a long-term condition that mainly affects the axial skeleton (the bones of the spine, lower back and rib cage).1

 The condition typically causes inflammation in the lower spine and the sacroiliac joints (where the base of the spine meets the pelvis) known as ‘spondylitis’.1